-In considering whether to disapprove owners for any of the discretionary reasons listed above, COC will consider any mitigating factors.
-Such factors may include, but are not limited to, the seriousness of the violation in relation to program requirements, the impact on the ability of families to lease units under the program, health and safety of
+In considering whether to disapprove owners for any of the discretionary reasons listed above, the PHA will consider any mitigating factors.
+Such factors may include, but are not limited to, the seriousness of the violation in relation to program requirements, the impact on the ability of families to lease units under the program, health and safety of participating families, among others.
+Upon consideration of such circumstances, the PHA may, on a case-by-case basis, choose to approve an owner.